vivekverma52/Seventh-Triangle-Assesment/README.md

-# E-commerce Collection Page
+# Seventh Triangle Assesment Page

-This project is a simple e-commerce collection page that fetches product data from an API and displays it in a user-friendly interface.
+This project is a simple page that fetches product data from an API and displays it in a user-friendly interface.
 The page includes sorting functionality and a loading indicator.

 ## Features